Children’s Wellbeing and Schools Bill – in a Public Bill Committee am 3:00 pm ar 11 Chwefror 2025.

 We know that many good schools and local areas already measure pupil wellbeing to inform local action.
 The Department encourages that, with identifying need and monitoring impact being one principle of an effective whole-school approach to mental health and wellbeing.
 Although we do not currently have plans to introduce a standardised national wellbeing measurement programme, we continue to engage with schools to increase the understanding of wellbeing measurement approaches and impact.

 It is not clear that the benefits of a national programme would outweigh the burdens on schools, or the reduction in their ability to select tools to suit their cohorts.
 We would also need to consider the potential effect of a national measure on school accountability.
-Should the case for a national measure be made, there is likely to be scope to introduce the kind of voluntary participation programme envisaged in the new clause without recourse to primary legislation.
+Should the case for a national measure be made, there is likely to be scope to introduce the kind of voluntary participation programme envisaged in the new Clause without recourse to primary legislation.
 On that basis, I invite the hon.
 Member for Twickenham to withdraw the new clause.

-I wish to press the new clause.
+I wish to press the new Clause.